capgemhon/cosmosdbtest/README.md

 // TASK 10: How would you handle the case when the Cosmos DB service is unavailable at that specific moment, what can you do next?
 Just describe as pseudocode.

 // TASK 11: Can you explain why we have used NSubstitute as a framework throughout in the codebase?

+// UNIT TESTS.
+You can write this as a comment

+// TASK 12: Add an assert to check that the first name of first parent is Bob

+// TASK 13: Add an assert to check that the first name of second parent is Mary

+// TASK 14: Add an assert to check that the first name of first child is Jan

+// TASK 15: Add an assert to check that the country of family address is Santa Clara